 Brown Note / Nosebleed: Natsuki tends to collapse headfirst on the nearest surface with blood spewing out of his schnozz whenever he accidentally lets his mind wander to Haruka's cleavage.
 This is partly due to an incident that started with an overenthusiastic shove from Maki and ended with him getting punched in the face by Haruka for the sake of appearances.

-The youngest brother of the other Minami family in first-year junior high school, Akira tends to be ignored by his older brothers in a conversation due to their age gap.
+The youngest brother of the other Minami family in first-year middle school, Akira tends to be ignored by his older brothers in a conversation due to their age gap.
 He also has a thing for long-haired girls, such as Riko.

 Tropes associated with Hosaka: